-Access and costs: easy to get to by car; a (mid price) admission fee is charged.
+Access and costs: easy to get to by car, less conveniently by public transport; a (mid price) admission fee is charged.

-Admission: 11 EUR regular – concessions apply to under 18-year-olds, students, senior citizens, soldiers as well as for groups; admission is free for former political prisoners and veterans.
+Admission: 11 EUR regular – some concessions apply to under 18-year-olds, students, senior citizens, soldiers as well as for groups.
+Audio guide included.

-Time required: The official recommendation says that you should allow two hours – but you may want to spend longer than that for a thorough visit.
+Time required: The official recommendation says that you should allow two hours.

 Combinations with other dark destinations: